 Between about 1200 and about 1000 BC, not so much trade was going on.
 We don’t know what caused this economic collapse, but it is possible that a climate change was involved.
 Maybe the weather got a little warmer for a while, or a little cooler.

 Whatever the reason, people went on farming their land and growing barley and lentils and making pottery, but they stopped sailing and riding around on horses and trading with each other.
 Maybe with all the wars that were going on it was too dangerous for traders to travel, or maybe people were too poor to buy things.

 Iron tools and the Dark Age economy

 But the news wasn’t all bad.
 A lot more people began to use iron tools instead of stone or wooden ones at this time, which is why we sometimes call this time the beginning of the Iron Age.
-Iron tools were sharper and harder than the stone ones.
-With an iron tip on your plow you could plant a field much faster than before, and with iron sickles you could reap it faster too.
+The Dark Age economy started to pick up as iron made new inventions possible.

 Ancient Near Eastern History and Culture, by William H. Stiebing (2002).
 Expensive, and hard to read, but it’s a good up to date account.